Alice0Rose/RoseUtilitiesASE/README.md

 Stat Mutating Genomes boost the base stats similar to mutations of the dino they are used on.

-Color Mutating Genomes randomize one of the eligible color zones on the dino they are used on.
+Color Mutating Genomes can be set to a specific region via the context menu in a player inventory (or not for a random region) and then used on a dino to mutate a random color.

 ```
 cheat giveitem "Blueprint'/Game/Mods/RosesUtilities/Items/Resources/MutatingGenomes/PrimalItemResource_StatMutatingGenome.PrimalItemResource_StatMutatingGenome'" 1 0 false